mt-hill/algo_trading_bot_demo/README.md

 *The demo app is replicating real trades based on real BTC price action.
 It's using a strategy which I have backtested and is profitable as you can see from the profits and wins.
 The winrate, trades and profits are close to being 100% accurate.
 For the sake of the demostration, it doesn't take into consideration trading fees and slippage.
 I wont disclose the trading strategy and have removed the trading logic from the code.*

-*Keep visiting the demo app to see how it performs over time.*

 ## Notes

 - *This repository is a reconstructed version of an actual trading bot app.*